Understanding MIME types and content sniffing

 Content sniffing

-Content sniffing is a fallback mechanism that browsers use when dealing with incorrect or missing MIME types.
-Instead of trusting the Content-Type explicitly, it inspects the first few “magic bytes” of the response, and compares them to a tiny hardcoded set of known signatures to see what to do with the data.
+The mechanism itself is simple: instead of trusting the Content-Type explicitly, inspects the first few “magic bytes” of the response, and compare them to a tiny hardcoded set of known signatures to see what to do with the data.

 The bug